HUIXIN-TW/Resume/index.md

 -   Medical Manufacturing and Telecommunication<br>
     \*Both are listed on the Taipei Stock Exchange and NASDAQ<br> -->

--   Leadership: Leaded 4 members and managed audit plan for a listed company
+-   Led a team of 4 members in managing an audit plan for a listed company.
--   Teamwork: Conducted internal review with team members and provided constructive feedback
+-   Conducted internal reviews, providing constructive feedback to improve team performance.
--   Communication: Communicated with clients and proactively sought timely feedback for improvement to maximize client satisfaction
+-   Actively communicated with clients to gather feedback and improve client satisfaction.

 ### **Staff - Senior Associate, PwC** `2016.9 - 2019.2`